 First conceived and ridden in 2016, the 719 Ride aspires to be a bicycle event that contributes to the culture and community of Colorado Springs.
 FORZA Colorado Springs!

-The 719 Ride is a Colorado Springs Original riding in the draft of many great and long-established Colorado cycling events.
-It hopes to become a positive part of the Colorado Springs tradition and identity while celebrating the tradition, lore and culture of cycling and helping set the pace for cycling fun in the Rocky Mountain region.
+Riding in the draft of many great and long-established Colorado cycling events, this Colorado Springs Original hopes to become a positive part of the Colorado Springs tradition and identity while celebrating the tradition, lore and culture of cycling and helping set the pace for cycling fun in the Rocky Mountain region.

 1. Color psychology: What colors should you wear and why.
 Science of People.
 Retrieved November 7, 2021, from https://www.scienceofpeople.com/color-psychology/.